 Who doesn’t love extra money?
 Many shareholders were happy to put a few extra dollars in their pockets last year in the form of special dividends.
-In the first three quarters of 2017, special dividends totaled $30.6 billion globally, ahead of last year’s pace, according to Janus Henderson Investors.
+Annually, investors around the globe receive billions of dollars in these bonus dividends.

-Although still far behind the amount of regular dividends paid out (some $129 billion just in the third quarter of 2017), the pace of special dividends is picking up.
-I’ll share a few more that are already scheduled in a moment, but first, let’s take a peek at the world of special dividends.
+Although still far behind the amount of regular dividends paid out, the pace of special dividends is picking up.

 Why Do Companies Issue Special Dividends?